 Participating in another culture and learning to live and study in an unfamiliar environment requires patience, flexibility, an open mind, and equal doses of humor and courage.
 Our program offers you the opportunity to acquire a broader perspective of the world and an understanding of a very diverse, fascinating, and proud culture, which our students describe as one of the most important learning experiences of their lives.

-Most students report that participating in the CYA program was one of the most important learning experiences of their lives, however, they recognize that the experience, although unforgettable, was not always easy-either academically or personally.
-The greatest achievement of the year is often described as learning to cope with different sets of attitudes, values, and beliefs; to see through European rather than American eyes; and to endure and accept the unfamiliar.
+The greatest achievement of studying abroad in Greece is often described as learning to cope with different sets of attitudes, values, and beliefs; to see through European rather than American eyes; and to persist and embrace the unfamiliar.

 The CYA Student Handbook which you will receive upon arrival, contains a wealth of information about our program and policies, health, traveling, housing, safety and security.
 There is also a section on living in Athens - shopping, laundry, phones, banking, religion, culture, leisure and entertainment suggestions and getting out and about.